Setting up a Guitar

 • Tilt is detected by observing acceleration due to gravity

-• An analog accelerometer, such as the ADXL335
+• An analog accelerometer, such as the ADXL335, or the accelerometer on some GH guitars

 • This gives a proper analog value of the devices acceleration